-A short time ago, cloud computing was a resource that was only taken advantage of by organizations that could afford to virtualize and manage their hosted platforms.
-Nowadays, many businesses, including startups, are using cloud computing for their organization’s primary computing functions.
-As this enormous shift happened, many of the world’s largest companies have pushed their cloud platforms forward to offer secure storage, software deployment, and even communications for organizations that are either just starting out, or are looking to reduce their capital computing and support costs.
+Until recently, cloud computing was a resource only used by organizations that could afford to run their own hosted platforms.
+Nowadays, many businesses, including startups, are using cloud computing heavily.
+Many of the world’s largest companies have taken advantage of this shift, marketing their cloud platforms as secure storage, software deployment, and even communications, with a price innovation that puts it within everybody’s reach.

-Ever the innovators, many of the Internet’s giants have begun introducing new cloud pricing models that actually charges customers by the amount of computing they use, rather than relying on service agreements that bind them to a certain service plan.
-While this shift is only currently being undertaken by Amazon, Microsoft, Google, and a handful of the other large software developers in the world, it is easy to see how it can be a much more sustainable system than the service offerings that are offered today.
+It’s no surprise that innovators like Amazon, Microsoft, Google, and a handful others were the ones to introduce this new cloud pricing model, which actually charges customers by the amount of computing they use, rather than by a standard service plan.
+It’s easy to see how this can be a more sustainable system than the service offerings that are offered today.

-Instead of increasing the price and risking losing customers, A.W.S., Microsoft, and Google are all going to a “serverless” cloud computing pricing model.
-This means that instead of paying for a service package for your organization, you will pay for how much you actually use the platform.
-It is basically a toll-based system.
-For every million times code is run, the customer is charged a certain amount, say a penny.
+Instead, A.W.S., Microsoft, and Google went to a “serverless” cloud pricing model.
+Instead of paying for a service package, you pay for how much you actually use the platform.
+For every million times code is run, the customer is charged a certain amount.
 The amount of math at play here is staggering, but how do you think this pricing model stacks up against current cloud service prices?

-Consider for a minute that there are multi-million individual “transactions” made daily by the users of an organization.
-Every time a customer runs code, it is thought of as a transaction.
-If you have the sophistication to track this information over networks, you can set up a truly fair pricing model.
-Organizations that use more computing will pay more, while organizations that use less will pay less.
-By implementing this demand-latent manner in which to collect fees, these extraordinarily large companies will inevitably take over a larger share of the cloud industry.
-Demand for cheaper computing, no service contracts, and reliable support is more pressing today than it has ever been.
+Consider the millions of individual code transactions made daily by the users of an organization.
+If you can track this information over networks, you can set up a truly fair pricing model.
+Organizations that use more computing will pay more, while organizations that use less, pay less.
+This pricing system, on top of cheaper computing, no service contracts, and reliable support, will allow the larger companies to inevitably take over a larger share of the cloud industry.

-This innovative way to push the limits of this technology forward isn’t without its naysayers; and, in this case, there are sure to be many.
-Not much has been made about this shift in pricing, as not many platforms have implemented it.
-As these analytics systems become more proficient, however, you will likely see cloud providers that simply cannot compete with this pricing platform.
-By offering their own modified system, one that will allow them to take advantage of the price trend without gouging their loyal customers for more money, companies may yet hang on to their market share.
+Smaller companies are going to have to get creative to survive this new trend.
+Not many platforms have implemented it, so the verdict is still out.
+As pricing analytics systems become more efficient, you will probably see cloud providers that just can’t compete.
+By offering their own modified system, one that will allow them to take advantage of the price trend without gouging their loyal customers, smaller companies may hang on to their market share.

-Cloud growth has been substantial and changed the way people think about the acquisition of computing resources.
-With the new pricing model that the big providers have, it’s clear that the next innovation for cloud computing is to implement a true pay-as-you-go system.
-To learn more about the latest cloud computing innovations, or how to leverage hosted computing for your business, call us today at (973) 882-4644.
+Cloud growth has been substantial and changed the way people think about buying computing resources, and the new pay-as-you-go system is a game-changer.
+To learn more about cloud computing innovations, or how to use hosted computing for your business, call Quikteks at (973) 882-4644.